 By DJ Sixsmith

-DJ Sixsmith is the Editorial Director of Boomer Between The Games and a play-by-play announcer for ESPN 3 and the Big East Digital Network.
+DJ Sixsmith hosts CBS Sports Radio Roundup from 2-6pm.
+The Fordham University graduate is also a play-by-play announcer who has called games on Fox Sports, ESPN 3 and the Big East Digital Network.
 Follow DJ on Twitter @DJ_Sixsmith.